Meet Mitch Brown: The AFL's First Out & Proud Bisexual Player - Star Observer

 As we talk, his empathy becomes obvious — it’s bone-deep.
 He’s not performative about inclusion; he truly feels it.

-I ask if his goal was the become the role model he himself needed when he was a young, closeted bisexual teen.
+I ask if his goal was to become the role model he himself needed when he was a young, closeted bisexual teen.

 “I often think back to little Mitch,” he says.
 “He was hypersensitive — really on the lookout for, ‘Is this place safe for me?’”